SparseLinearAlgebra/cuBool/README.md

 - [X] Unit Tests collection
 - [ ] Publish built artifacts and shared libs
 - [ ] Publish stable source code archives

+## Installation

+If you running OS **Ubuntu 20.04** or higher you can download the official PyPI **pycubool** python package, which includes compiled CPP library source with Cuda and Sequential computations supports.
+Installation process requires only `python3` to be installed on your machine.

 ## Getting Started